kevinramlal/kevinramlal.github.io/Articles/Intro-to-Liquidity.md

 #### Roll's Measure

-A metric based entirely on trade data, invented by Richard Roll in 1984 (reference).
+A metric based entirely on trade data, invented by Richard Roll in 1984 (see references below).
 Roll exploits a concept known as the bid-ask bounce, which state that transactions bounce back and forth around the mid-quote by hitting the bid and ask prices randomly, resulting in negative serial correlation between transacted prices.

 ![Bid-Ask Bounce](bid_ask_bounce.png)
 *Bid-Ask Bounce, Roll 1974*